apache/flink/docs/dev/python/table-api-users-guide/udfs/python_udfs.md

 print(result)
 {% endhighlight %}

-The `accumulate(...)` method of our `WeightedAvg` class takes three inputs.
+The `accumulate(...)` method of our `WeightedAvg` class takes three input arguments.
 The first one is the accumulator and the other two are user-defined inputs.
-In order to calculate a weighted average value, the accumulator needs to store the weighted sum and count of all the data that has been accumulated.
-In our example, we use a `Row` object to be the accumulator.
-Accumulators are automatically managed by Flink's checkpointing mechanism and are restored in case of a failure to ensure exactly-once semantics.
+In order to calculate a weighted average value, the accumulator needs to store the weighted sum and count of all the data that have already been accumulated.
+In our example, we use a `Row` object as the accumulator.
+Accumulators will be managed by Flink's checkpointing mechanism and are restored in case of failover to ensure exactly-once semantics.

 ### Mandatory and Optional Methods